0xDBFB7/scientific_standards/README.md

 Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).
 The quality of that filter has degraded, and the perverse incentives on both sides of that filter have lead to fields of literature that are very difficult to navigate.
+Maybe these standards could be an alternative route.

 # The best possible experiment